novucs/tennis/README.md

 # DADSA Assignment 2
 **A tennis player ranking system.**

-Takes scores for a group of tennis tournaments dubbed circuits, and produces useful stats, efficiently.
+Takes scores for a group of tennis tournaments, dubbed "circuits", and efficiently produces useful stats.

 ## Startup
 Requires Python 3.
 This project was tested using Python 3.6.3.